Live and let live.

 If we all choose to live and let live, the world would be a better place.

 The only caveat to this is if your choices are affecting someone else’s right to be.
 For instance, if you are racist and burn crosses in front of someone’s home you are not letting them be.
 If you are using derogatory slurs against a neighbor in a relationship with someone of the same sex then you are not letting them be.
 If you overlook a qualified person for a job because of their sex or color of their skin or their religion, then you are wrong.
-This is because at the end of the day, they are not doing anything that affects your ability to live your life in any way, nor does to affect any of your freedoms.
+This is because at the end of the day, they are not doing anything that affects your ability to live your life in any way, or anything that affects any of your freedoms.

 I have no problem with racists or sexists or homophobes, because they too have a right to their own opinions except when their actions can physically or emotionally harm others.